-Haystacks is a rugged mountain (not particularly high) sitting between Buttermere and the upper area of Ennerdale.
+Haystacks is a rugged mountain (not particularly high) sitting between Buttermere and the upper end of Ennerdale.
 The summit area is an area of rocky knolls, hidden tarns and stupendous views, give yourself plenty of time when climbing Haystacks.

 1900′.
-Haystacks and Wainwright go together like Everest and Mallory and I have very little to add to his various eulogies concerning his favourite mountain.
-My favourite Lakeland fell is in fact Blencathra but apart from that I agree with everything else that the great Lakeland rambler said.
-Wainwright describes the fell as a ‘shaggy terrier amongst hounds’ and he is absolutely right.
+Haystacks and Wainwright go together like Everest and Mallory.
+I have very little to add to his various eulogies concerning his favourite mountain.
+My favourite Lakeland fell is in fact Blencathra.
+However apart from that I agree with everything else that the great Lakeland rambler said.
+Wainwright describes the fell as a ‘shaggy terrier amongst hounds’ and it is clear to see why.
 It is smaller than its neighbours but the mile or so of summit plateau is a great mix of rocky outcrops, tranquil tarns and hidden hollows.
 The area is generally rocky.
 The scramble from Scarth Gap is classed as an easy scramble, great for those wanting a little bit of hands on practice.

-I am not sure why Wainwright suggests the walks in his guide books start from Gatesgarth as I prefer the extra mile along the shores of Buttermere with the well constructed path that leads to Scarth Gap and the avoidance of the steep tracks up to the Red Pike ridge.
+I am not sure why Wainwright suggests the walks in his guide books should start from Gatesgarth.
+I prefer adding the extra mile along the shores of Buttermere.
+The well constructed path on its far side is a beautiful approach prior to the climb towards Scarth Gap.

-If you have the energy after traversing the rugged summit area of Haystacks I would suggest carrying on beyond the normal exit down Warnscale and up the quarry road to the slate mines of Fleetwith Pike and the vertigo inducing summit – rarely is there such a feeling of being perched on the precipice of a valley.
+If you have the energy after traversing the rugged summit area of Haystacks I would suggest carrying on beyond the normal descent of Warnscale and up the quarry road to the slate mines of Fleetwith Pike and its vertigo inducing summit.
+Rarely is there such a feeling of being perched on the precipice of a valley.